linhmai19/dsc-mod-1-project-v2-1-online-ds-sp-000/README.md

 ## Research Questions

 1. How does the release date of a movie affect its popularity and profit?
-2. How does the genre of a movie affect its popularity?
+2. Which movie genres do the top 300 recent movies have?
 3. How the cost of making a movie affect its popularity and is there a relationship between production budget and profit?
 4. Can duration of a movie have any effect on popularity an profitability?